 Castle of Ponferrada

 The Castle of the Knights Templar is a fascinating historical sight that should be seen when walking the Camino de Santiago.
-There are only a few Templar Castles throughout Europe and each hold their own wave of mystery due to the Church’s intriging military order.
-Today the castle houses the Templars’ Library and the Ponferrade Investigation and Study Centre.
-You can visit the castle Tuesday -Saturday from 11 AM – 2 PM; 4 PM- 6 PM.
+There are only a few Templar Castles throughout Europe, and each holds their own wave of mystery due to the Church’s intriguing military order.
+Today the castle houses the Templars’ Library and the Ponferrada Investigation and Study Centre.
+You can visit the castle on Tuesday -Saturday from 11 AM – 2 PM; 4 PM- 6 PM.

 Nix, E. (2012).
 Who were the Knights Templar?
 Retrieved August 30, 2016, from https://www.history.com/news/ask-history/who-were-the-knights-templar